Aeroluna/LunaCoopMod/README.md

 - Fixed a bug where Strike from the Shadows would increase the cost of abilities that use energy over time (i.e. Cloak).

 Funny that this passive could *nerf* some units.
+This happened because the buff would multiply energy regeneration by 1.5 and abilities like Cloak cause your energy regeneration to be negative.

-- Fixed a bug where Corsair's Disruption Web ability would autocast on a single unit multiple times.
+- Fixed (mostly) a bug where Corsair's Disruption Web ability would autocast on a single unit multiple times.

 yeah.